National Institutes of Health Stroke Scale: 1. Level of consciousness (LOC)

 Level of consciousness (LOC) testing is divided into three sections.
 The first LOC items test for the patient's responsiveness.
 The second LOC item is based on the patient's ability to answer questions that are verbally presented by the examiner.
 The final LOC sub-section is based on the patient's ability to follow verbal commands to perform simple task.

 Although this item is broken into three parts, each sub-section is added to the final score as if it is its own item.

 A) LOC responsiveness

 Scores for this item are assigned by a medical practitioner based on the stimuli required to arouse patient.
-The examiner should first assess if the patient is fully alert to his or her surroundings.
+The examiner should first assess if the patient is fully alert to their surroundings.
 If the patient is not completely alert, the examiner should attempt a verbal stimulus to arouse the patient.
 Failure of verbal stimuli indicates an attempt to arouse the patient via repeated physical stimuli.
 If none of these stimuli are successful in eliciting a response, the patient can be considered totally unresponsive.